Southern Breakfast Heritage

 So what does she make?
 “What DOESN’T she make?” is a better question.
 Bacon and fried eggs provide a great base.
 Fried apples are the aroma that draws you in.
 Kinda like bait!
 Cinnamon and brown sugar provide some “stickiness,” and the right apples make the texture just perfect – soft but not mushy.

-Needless to say, after a “Mamall breakfast,” there is no need for lunch.
+Needless to say, after a “Mamall breakfast,” or a “florida breakfast,” there is no need for lunch.
 Don’t you just have a hankerin’ to come for one of these styles of southern breakfast?
 You’d be glad you did!